 1996 HME General Safety 65′ TeleSqurt

 Four door enclosed cab with seating for 6 with 4 SCBA seats.
 Powered by a Cummins 370HP engine and Allison Automatic Transmission.
 Waterous 1250 GPM Pump and 500 gallon poly water tank.
 The truck is equipped with a 65′ TeleSqurt and 3 Crosslays 2-1.50″ and 1-2.50″ Driver’s side pump panel has the following discharges two 2.5″ and one 6″ and one 2.5″ intakes.
 Officers side pump panel has the following discharges one 2.5″ and one 6″ and one 2.5″ intakes.
 The truck is equipped with one 2.50″ intake for the TeleSqurt.
 Full NFPA warning light and siren package is included.
-Just reduced to $34,000.00 or best offer!
+Chief says we have to make room for the new truck.
+Make reasonable offer!
 Contact our office today to schedule an inspection visit or for more details.

 In 1913, Magirus Hendrickson formed the Hendrickson Motor Truck Company in Chicago, a manufacturer of heavy trucks.
 Hendrickson also developed the Hendrickson tandem-axle suspension, widely used today.